ZIPP 454 NSW AND 353 NSW – HORS CATEGORIE

 Even for me, a more average B group level roadie, the sensation of riding this highly responsive 454 NSW wheelset was energizing almost from the first pedal stroke.
-Once into my rides, I felt like I was having great legs every day I rode them.
+Once into my rides, I felt like I had great legs every day I rode them.

-Nate, our A group Bullet Train ride leader who rode the 454 NSW on a couple of those early morning hammerfests and out front of 100 and 140 mile one day rides with 8,000 to 10,000 feet of climbing initially resisted giving them up for others to test.
-Despite being a peace-loving guy, he paraphrased Charleton Heston’s line about prying them out of his “cold dead hands”.
+Nate, our A group Bullet Train ride leader who rode the 454 NSW on some of those early morning hammerfests and out front of 100 and 140-mile one-day rides with 8,000 to 10,000 feet of climbing, initially resisted giving them up for others to test.
+Despite being a peace-loving guy, he paraphrased Charleton Heston’s line about prying them out of his “cold dead hands.”

-Nate has been testing all sorts of wheels along with me for at least the last 5 years including the prior generation 454 NSW rim brake wheels.
+Nate has been testing all sorts of wheels along with me for at least the last five years, including the prior generation 454 NSW rim brake wheels.
 His feedback started with a most definitive statement.

 These are the first wheels where I haven’t felt like I was making a tradeoff between aero and climbing performance.

-I don’t know what they cost (I’ve trained him not to look at price or specs and just judge performance).
+I don’t know what they cost (I’ve trained him not to look at price or specs and just judge performance – ed).
 I’m sure it will be high.
 But, I would put them in the category where it just MIGHT be worth paying $1,000 more for these than others which are ALMOST as good but not on all characteristics.
 (Nate’s capitalization.)

 Miles felt far less comfortable in some windy situations.
 When the breezes picked up to about 20 mph and came directly from the side, it felt like he was getting a slight body check and was pushed around far more than with any wheelset he’s ever ridden.